 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Internal joinery and kitchen fittings Repair category 1 Notes Minor user wear was noted however within the limitations of our inspection, no significant defects were noted.
+Low level internal glazing should be checked for safety glass.